Indian Institute of Management Jammu: Campus

-IIM Jammu is constructing its permanent campus in 200 acres of land in Jagti situated 18 kilometres away from Jammu Airport.
+IIM Jammu constructed its permanent campus in 200 acres of land in Jagti situated 18 kilometres away from Jammu Airport.
 The permanent campus will offer technologically advanced classrooms, hostels, faculty residence and state of the art infrastructure.
 Further, IIM Jammu is setting up an Off-Campus Centre at Srinagar.

-Union Education Minister, Ramesh Pokhriyal has inaugurated “Anandam: The Center for Happiness” at the Indian Institute of Management (IIM), Jammu virtually.
-The centre will help people overcome mental stress and help spread positivity and it will encourage and propagate holistic development for all the stakeholders at IIM Jammu.

-Lieutenant Governor, Jammu, and Kashmir, Manoj Sinha; Founder, Art of Living Foundation, Sri Sri Ravi Shankar virtually graced the occasion.

 Academics

 IIM Jammu is currently offering Masters in Business Administration (MBA), Doctor of Business Administration (DBA) in Management, Executive Education programme and Faculty Development Programme.
 The MBA programme spans over six trimesters spread over the two years.
 The fundamental courses that lay the premises for various management roles are covered in the first year.
 Between the first and second year, students undertake an eight-week summer internship.
 In the second year, students pursue elective courses from Marketing, Business Policy and Strategy, Finance, Operations Management, Human Resource Management and Organization Behaviour area.
 The student intake for 2019–2020 year is 140 which will progressively go up to a cumulative student strength of 200 in the 4th year.

 In 2021, IIM Jammu inaugurated its first IPM batch for students after class 12th.
-Started on the line with other reputed IIMs, this unique five-year program offers students BBA plus MBA degree.